VIBTOBIlab/DecoNFlow/README.md

 ## Run the pipeline
 > **NOTE** For more information, please refer to the [docs](docs/README.md).

 Now you can run the NextFlow (>=23.10.1) pipeline.
 You need to allocate at least 8 CPUs and 16 GB of RAM to make the pipeline running.
-If in the params.yaml you specify the input file (`--input`) but no tools, the pipeline will automatically deconvolve the samples using meth_atlas.

-Alternatively, if you do not specify the input file, the pipeline will automatically run the reference-free deconvolution workflow and deconvolve the samples using PRMeth (with reference-free modality).

-If you want to run the pipeline with one tool which is not the default one, you just have to specify the corresponding flag (e.g. `--cibersort`).
+When running the pipeline, you need to specify the at least one tool to use (e.g. `--cibersort`).
 The pipeline can also be run using the flag `--benchmark`.
-In this case, it will run all the tools included in the pipeline, and for this reason the `--input` argument is required.
+In this case, it will run all the tools included in the pipeline, however several files need to be specified (please refer to the [documentation](./docs/usage.md)).
+If you want to run the pipeline using UXM, refer to the [documentation](./docs/usage.md).

 You can run the pipeline using docker profile:
 ```plaintext: